-photo taken on qualification day. as you can see by looking at my neck, I was a brute in those days
+Photo taken on qualification day.
+I was kind of a brute in those days

 There were no range facilities in San Diego so we had to travel from MCRD to Camp Pendleton, the sprawling Marine Corps base near Oceanside, California.
 Our first few days were spent learning about the rifle range, our rifles, and how to shoot with accuracy.
 The “dry firing” method of training was eventually replaced by live firing.
-Each day at the range we had to chart how we did in a range book.
+Each day at the range how we shot was charted into a range book.
 We practiced on Monday thru Wednesday, had pre-qualification on Thursday, and Qualification day was on Friday.

 All Marines were expected to qualify with the M-14.
 There were three levels of qualification.
 Expert, Sharpshooter, and Marksman.
 You couldn’t graduate from boot camp until you qualified at one of those three levels.

 Having my own rifle for most of my life gave me a advantage over a lot of the recruits in my platoon.
 Although I’d never live fired an M-14, I did know how to relax enough to make accurate shots.
 Actually, I shot a bit too well.
 On Thursday, I shot extremely well.
 Best of all, I shot a perfect 10 for 10, all in the bulls-eye from 500 meters.
 One of the pictures above is from my range book.
 Each of the ten shots is individually announced and charted as you shoot them.
 When the range coach saw my score he made them check off my individual shots on the target again.
 It checked out and everybody was excited, including me.